WiIIiam278/breaking-bad-ds/README.md

 Sorry, this *won't work on a DSi/3DS with TwiLight Menu++* (for now).
 This also *won't work on the Wii U Virtual Console emulator*.
 I'm sorry to ruin your dreams.
 If you run this on a cool setup, take a picture and [email me](mailto:will27528+brbads@gmail.com).

 ## Instructions
-### Singleplayer (1P)
-In singleplayer mode, you must

 ### Local Multiplayer (2P)
-Breaking Bad for Nintendo DS also supports up to two Nintendo DS systems playing together in a Multiplayer Vs. Battle to see who can complete their batches the quickest.
+Breaking Bad for Nintendo DS also supports up to two Nintendo DS systems playing together in a Multiplayer VS. Battle to see who can complete their batches the quickest.
 You can emulate this through multiple instances on MelonDS currently, or run on hardware with two systems and two flashcarts.
 To set this up:

 * On the first system, launch the game.
 Touch to start, then tap "Start Game → Host."
 * If you're using MelonDS: On the menu bar, select "System → Multiplayer → Launch new instance" and open the ROM.